Nikitha1287/LICExp/multivibrator.md

 Once the capacitor voltage reaches a certain level (2/3 of the power supply voltage), the timer automatically turns the output LOW again.

-The time the output stays HIGH depends on the values of the resistor (R) and capacitor (C), using the formula:
+The time the output stays HIGH depends on the values of the resistor (R) and capacitor (C).

-𝑇
-=
-1.1
-×
-𝑅
-×
-𝐶
-T=1.1×R×C
 After the output returns to LOW, it waits for the next trigger to repeat the process.